Skip to content

 Clothing

 Note: Even in summer Tasmania can experience short but intense storms that sweep up from the Antarctic.
-We’ve listed some items of clothing as being ‘winter’, but if you can fit them in your checked baggage then we recommend bringing them with you even in summer, just in case.
+I’ve listed some items of clothing as being ‘winter’, but if you can fit them in your checked baggage then I recommend bringing them with you even in summer, just in case.

-If you are limited by space, and you’re worried about the cold, then we suggest packing additional base layers, as they take up little room and are superb at maintaining your core temperature.
+If you are limited by space and you’re worried about the cold, then I suggest packing additional base layers, as they take up little room and are superb at maintaining your core temperature.

 Lower